-You are probably surrounded by plenty of questions right now like how do you find out whether your business needs a license or a permit or both?
+You are probably surrounded by plenty of questions right now.
+For example, how do you find out whether your business needs a license or a permit or both?
 Who is responsible for issuing business license in Maryland?
 These are important questions and hence, we have created a guide that will help answer some of these questions.

-Here is a step-by-step approach towards acquiring Maryland company license:
+Here is a step-by-step approach towards acquiring a Maryland company license:

 Step#1: The Industry or Business Type

 The state of Maryland provides business licenses and permits to different types of businesses.
 The type of industry or the activities of a business helps in identifying the type of business license required.
 At the same time, it is important to know that there are certain businesses that may require county or city clerk issued licenses instead of state licenses.

 In the state of Maryland, the requirement for a permit or business license is dependent on the type of industry or services.
 Some of the main categories of services for which a license or permit is required are under the following: